wenjinghuan999/turing-machine-solver/README.md

 Each validator has a hidden variable to determine which criterion it validates.
 For $n$ validators, their hidden variables form an $n$-dimensional vector, which we call `hidden`.
 The algorithm goes as:
 - Find all `hidden`s that can determine at least one code.
 - Filter all `hidden`s and select the ones that can determine exactly one code.
 (By rule: `Only one code respects all the criteria`.
-Can be disabled by `--skip-filter-unique`.)
+Can be disabled by `--no-filter-unique`.)
 - Filter all `hidden`s and select the ones that contain no useless validators.
 (By rule: `No criterion is superfluous`.
-Can be disabled by `--skip=filter-useless`.)
+Can be disabled by `--no-filter-useless`.)
 - While not solved (more than one `hidden` left):
   - Recursively find all possible (and useful) queries.
 (A query is less than three questions that share the same proposal.)
   - Find a query with the greatest entropy.